Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Get additional information.

-Determine their needs.
+Determine your needs.

 Carry out:

-Personal appropriation of the problem.
+Personal attribution of the problem.

 Formulate (individually or as a result of group discussion) the goal of the project.